-Cuma Archaeological Park at Cuma, north west of Naples in the province of Bacoli, is a huge archaeological park the site of the first Greek colony on mainland Italy (Sicily is older) thought to be around 800-1200 BC.
-Below is a video filmed by Pozzuoli Jazz Festival where you can see the enormity and the beauty of the park.
+Private Guided Tour of Cuma Archaeological Park at Cuma, Campi Flegrei west of Naples in the province of Bacoli, is a huge archaeological park the site of the first Greek colony on mainland Italy (Sicily is older) thought to be around 800-1200 BC.

 The site is away from the tourist crowds – a peaceful and isolated place to visit.
 A car or transfer from Napoli or Pozzuoli is recommended as public transport is limited.